 Note that "collapse" does not describe the effect on a concrete slab when a bomb punches a hole in it, unless the slab subsequently falls "from loss of supports."
 Collapse describes the inherently passive action of a falling structure or body.
 It does not describe a structure battered to the earth by explosive force.

-We notice that our attention is called to the gruesome remains in the concrete room, but we are expected to ignore the hole in the ceiling.
-In this case, deliberate avoidance of the subject is suspicious: In the presence of murder, the motive for hiding evidence is often to avoid incrimination.
 If the explosion in the roof could have been caused by Davidian armaments detonating in the fire, mention in the autopsies would have been appropriate.
-Moreover, the rebar would be bowed upward from the explosion, rather than downward as the photograph shows (top of this page).
+Moreover, the re-bar would be bowed upward from the explosion, rather than downward as the photograph shows.

 So why did the medical examiners leave the explosion and the hole out of their reports?
 Once again, evasion of fact arouses suspicion: We might infer that US Special Operations or FBI/HRT commandos prepared and detonated the destructive device that damaged the roof.
 The story of "bunker collapse" was prepared in advance to launder the bodies and disguise evidence of death by other causes, in other places, at different times.
 Perhaps the device was intended to bring tons of concrete raining down on the bodies inside, obliterating evidence of anything else.
-But when the device was detonated, it failed to make the room collapse, and the game was too advanced, with too many people involved to concoct a new cover story.
+But when the device was detonated, it failed to collapse the structure, and the game was too advanced, with too many people involved to concoct a new cover story.

-Recall that the concrete room was bulldozed within two weeks of the fire (">The Dallas Morning News, May 1, 1993).
-Why would anyone so brazenly destroy key evidence, unless it was incriminating to themselves?
+Recall that the concrete room was bulldozed within two weeks of the fire (The Dallas Morning News, May 1, 1993).
+Why would anyone so brazenly destroy key evidence unless it was incriminating to themselves?